Victorian households can access a range of energy rebates and incentives to help cut power bills and reduce emissions.

 The Federal Government’s Energy Bill Relief Fund provides $150 in energy bill rebates to all households, applied to energy bills in two $75 quarterly instalments from July-December 2025.*

-Your energy retailer should apply these to your bills automatically, so you won’t have to do anything.
+In most cases your energy retailer should apply these to your bills automatically, so you won’t have to do anything.

 Power Saving Bonus